-The data as discussed in the previous section were fused together to obtain two databases used in the analyses.
+As discussed in the previous section, the data were fused together to obtain two databases used in the analyses.
 For the analysis of the relationships between roadway characteristics and operating speed, the collected bicycle data were merged with road tube data using site identification number and time stamps.
 The road tube data (vehicle speed and volume data) were merged with bicycle data using two separate temporal matching criteria:

-- Priority 1: Exact 15-minute binned temporal matching of the bicycle data and road tube data. - Priority 2: Due to the unavailability of 2017 bicycle count data at SD01-NB, SD01-SB, and SD02-SB, similar days of the week of the same months of 2016 were matched for 15-minute bins.
+- Priority 1: Exact 15-min binned temporal matching of the bicycle data and road tube data. - Priority 2: Due to the unavailability of 2017 bicycle count data at SD01-NB, SD01-SB, and SD02-SB, similar days of the week of the same months of 2016 were matched for 15-min bins.

-The matched bicycle count data / vehicle speed and count data were fused with the roadway geometry and traffic control device data using site identification number.
-Out of 18,816 potential 15-minute bins, 113 records do not have speed data entries because they occurred late night or very early morning when no vehicles were present within the 15-minute period.
+The matched bicycle count data/vehicle speed and count data were fused with the roadway geometry and traffic control device data using site identification number.
+Out of 18,816 potential 15-min bins, 113 records did not have speed data entries because they occurred late at night or very early in the morning when no vehicles were present within the 15-min period.
 These records were removed from the final analysis.
-This dataset contains 18,703 15-minute binned traffic volume, speed, bicycle volume, and related geometrics/traffic control device information.
+This dataset contains 18,703 15-min binned speed, traffic volume, and bicycle volume data, along with related geometrics/traffic control device information.

-For the analysis of how crowdsourced data could be used to estimate uncongested speed, the research team matched the on-road tube data and the crowdsourced data by site using date and start time for the time increment and the geometric and TCD data were matched using the site number.
-For the crowdsourced data analysis, data for Sites 1, 2, 4, 5, and 8 were available providing a total of 12,096 15-min periods for evaluation.
-The research team then eliminated the 15-minute periods where no vehicles were recorded (68 records, most of which occurred at night or early morning on a Sunday), thus resulting in a total of 12,028 15-min periods available.
+For the analysis of how crowdsourced data could be used to estimate uncongested speed, the research team matched the on-road tube data and the crowdsourced data by site using date and start time for the time increment and the geometric and traffic control device data were matched using the site number.
+For the crowdsourced data analysis, data for Sites 1, 2, 4, 5, and 8 were available, providing a total of 12,096 15-min periods for evaluation.
+The research team then eliminated the 15-min periods where no vehicles were recorded (68 records, most of which occurred at night or early morning on a Sunday), thus resulting in a total of 12,028 15-min periods.